srijan-paul/bark/site/src/content/index.md

 Once you do this, you should see a `build` directory pop up in the project root.
 This directory now contains the HTML output of all our files.

+Running the build command again and again is tedious.
+You could make bark watch over the directory for changes using `bark watch`.

 ## Sample project.

-Want a sample project as reference, how about this one?
+Want a sample project as reference?
+How about this one?

 The page you're reading right now has been made with bark.
-You can find the source [here]().
+You can find the source [here](https://github.com/srijan-paul/bark/tree/main/site).

 ## FAQ

 **Q. How can I get syntax highlighting?**

 Same way I did on this page.
 You could use a syntax highlighting library like [highlight.js](https://highlightjs.org/) and initialize it in a `<script>` tag in your template to embed it.
+It only takes 5 lines of code!

 **Q. How can do I get nested/grouped paths to my pages?**